 In the process, she offered her views on such topics as:

-- The creative process: "With me, it is a very strange feeling indeed when I'm writing a book.
-It does seem to me as if the book and the characters, the plot--everything about the story--already exists outside myself in some limbo of the imagination, and what I am doing is getting in touch with it and getting it down on paper."
+--The creative process: "With me, it is a very strange feeling indeed when I'm writing a book.
+It does seem to me it is as if the book and the characters, the plot--everything about the story--already exists outside myself in some limbo of the imagination, and what I am doing is getting in touch with it and getting it down on paper."

-From the point of view of the writers in the class, who were chosen from among 60 applicants, it had been an eventful evening.
+From the point of view of the writers in the class, it had been an eventful evening.

-She had left her four-story, 150-year-old Regency house in London's fashionable Holland Park district two days earlier and was now ensconced in UCI's new faculty housing complex--a cluster of cream-colored apartments on the outskirts of the campus.
+She had left her four-story 150-year-old Regency house in London's fashionable Holland Park district two days earlier and was now ensconced in the university's new faculty housing complex.

 The posters announce her upcoming lecture, at 8 p.m.
 Friday at South Coast Community Church in Irvine, by proclaiming: "The Grande Dame of Mystery Returns!"

 James' three-week stay at UC Irvine, however, is actually somewhat of a respite.
 She has been promoting "A Taste for Death" at home and abroad since it was published in England in June.
 The book marks the return of her popular poet-detective, Commander Adam Dalgliesh of Scotland Yard.